X-Frame-Options - How to Combat Clickjacking

 This might be a great way to lock down your site, but it will also break a lot of functionality.
 The following two directives below are more common use cases for a typical website.

-We have the SAMEORIGIN header enabled on this blog, and this allows the YouTube video to still work.
-With this directive, you can still use the page in a frame as long as the site including it in a frame is the same as the one serving the page.
+SAMEORIGIN directive enabled on this website.
+With this directive enabled, only our website is allowed to embed an iframe of one of our pages.
 This is probably the most commonly used directive out of the three.
 It is a good balance between functionality and security.

 x-frame-options: ALLOW-FROM https://domain.com/